Information for Researchers

 - Source Normalized Impact per Paper measures actual citations received relative to citations expected for the serial’s subject field.

-- JCR (Journal Citation Reports) - use these to find out the impact factors for journals in the sciences and social sciences
+- JCR (Journal Citation Reports) to determine the impact factors for journals in the sciences and social sciences.

-- SHERPA/FACT - use this tool to check if the journals in which you wish to publish comply with your funder's requirements for open access to research
+- SHERPA/FACT is a tool to check if the journals in which you wish to publish comply with your funder's requirements for open access to research.

 Assessing Research Impact

-- Bibliometrics - read a summary of of bibliometrics, and an overview of which tools and websites you can use to assess the impact of your publications
+- Bibliometrics has a summary of of bibliometrics and an overview of which tools and websites you can use to assess the impact of your publications.

-- SciVal - use to assess the research performance of individuals, research groups or institutions
+- SciVal is a tool to assess the research performance of individuals, research groups and institutions.

 - Infomation and guidance

 - For help with your Pure profile, please email email@example.com